2tzz/100Days_Python_Udemy/Logs/day24/README.md

 ✅ The snake grows when it eats food
 ✅ Score tracking with high score persistence
 ✅ Game resets upon collision with the wall or itself
+✅ Added a highscore system using a text file

 ### 📂 Files Structure
 ```